menu

 The real estate in this neighborhood consists of more mobile homes than 97.5% of all neighborhoods in America, with 38.9% of the occupied housing here being classified as mobile homes.
 So if you are looking for a mobile home, or you like the look and feel of mobile home parks, this neighborhood might have the setting you desire.

-In addition, unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 95.2% of the neighborhoods in America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 18 residents per square mile, is less crowded than 95.2% of all U.S. neighborhoods.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Length of Commute